Arts News

 We encourage artists to reflect on Minnesota as the Northstar State, our Minnesota State Flag, our Great Seal of Minnesota, and our state symbols.

 Northwest Minnesota Arts Council is accepting entries in all mediums including paintings, drawings, sculpture, fine craft, photography, poetry, book art, original sheet music, and hopefully seed art.
-Submit (what, photos, size) by Friday, April 17 to treyeverettcreates@gmail.com.
-The exhibit will open at the beginning of May - end of August at our NWMAC gallery at Northland Community and Technical College in Thief River Falls.
+Submit (what, photos, size) by Monday, April 27 to Trey at treyeverettcreates@gmail.com.
+Please note this deadline has been extended from the earlier deadline of April 17.
+Drop off art at the NWMAC Gallery all day Monday, May 4 and the morning of Tuesday, May 5.
+The exhibit will open May 6 through the end of August at our NWMAC gallery at Northland Community and Technical College in Thief River Falls.
 This exhibit will mainly feature the artists and art of our service area in Northwest Minnesota.

 Minnesota is the Northstar State.
 Our motto is L'Etoile du Nord = Star of the North, which refers to Polaris, the North Star, that remains in the same spot in the night sky, representing stability and direction.